-The Cross-Platform Make facility (CMake) manages the build process-in a portable manner-across Windows and Unix platforms (hopefully Mac as well in the near future).
+The Cross-Platform Make facility (CMake) manages the build process-in a portable manner across Windows, Unix and the Mac OSX platforms.
 CMake can be used to compile source code, create libraries, and build executables in arbitrary combinations.
 On Unix platforms, CMake produces makefiles that may be used with the standard make facility.
 In the Microsoft Visual C++ environment, CMake creates projects and workspaces that can be imported into MSVC.